The Wire season 4: Recurring characters

 Many guest stars also reprised their characters from the police department.
 Returning guest stars in the homicide unit included Delaney Williams as Sergeant Jay Landsman, Ed Norris as Detective Ed Norris, and Brian Anthony Wilson as Detective Vernon Holley.
 Al Brown and Jay Landsman reprised their roles as Major Stan Valchek and Lieutenant Dennis Mello.
 Michael Salconi recurred as veteran Western patrolman Michael Santangelo.

 Gregory L. Williams played Michael Crutchfield, a cantankerous homicide detective.
 Joilet F. Harris returned as Caroline Massey, an officer in the Major Crimes Unit.
 Joining the Major Crimes Unit this season is Kenneth Dozerman (Rick Otto).
 In the western district, Carver's squad includes Anthony Colicchio (Benjamin Busch), Lloyd "Truck" Garrick (Ryan Sands), and Lambert (Nakia Dillard).

 In the political storyline, Cleo Reginald Pizana returned as Coleman Parker, Royce's chief-of-staff.
 Brandy Burre appeared as Theresa D'Agostino, a political campaign consultant.
 Frederick Strother performed as Odell Watkins, a state delegate and political king-maker.
 Christopher Mann played Carcetti's city council colleague Anthony Gray.
 Maria Broom returns as Marla Daniels, the estranged wife of Major Daniels who is running for a seat on the city council.

 The fourth season also saw the return of two former starring characters from the second season: Amy Ryan as Officer Beadie Russell, an officer at the port and Jimmy McNulty's domestic partner, and Paul Ben-Victor as Spiros Vondas, the second in command of the Greek's drug smuggling operation.

 The shift of focus to the schools saw the introduction of four young actors in major recurring roles this season: Jermaine Crawford as Duquan "Dukie" Weems; Maestro Harrell as Randy Wagstaff; Julito McCullum as Namond Brice; and Tristan Wilds as Michael Lee.
 The characters are friends from a West Baltimore middle school.
-Other new characters from the school included Tootsie Duvall as Assistant Principal Marcia Donnelly; David Parenti (Dan DeLuca), a Professor of Sociology at the University of Maryland who works with Bunny Colvin in the school to study potential violent offenders; Stacie Davis portrayed Miss Duquette, a doctoral student who works with Parenti and Colvin; Aaron "Bug" Manigault (Keenon Brice), Michael Lee's younger brother; Kenard (Thuliso Dingwall), one of the younger members of Namond Brice's circle of friends; and Richard Hidlebird as Principal Claudell Withers.
+Other new characters from the school included Tootsie Duvall as Assistant Principal Marcia Donnelly; David Parenti (Dan DeLuca), a Professor of Social Work at the University of Maryland who works with Bunny Colvin in the school to study potential violent offenders; Stacie Davis portrayed Miss Duquette, a doctoral student who works with Parenti and Colvin; Aaron "Bug" Manigault (Keenon Brice), Michael Lee's younger brother; Kenard (Thuliso Dingwall), one of the younger members of Namond Brice's circle of friends; and Richard Hidlebird as Principal Claudell Withers.